All About BudgetsDebtHow To Deal With A Debt Collector You Can't Pay

 Dear Mr.CBB,

-My husband lost his job last year and we have debt that we can’t pay back as my small income pays for us to put a roof over our heads.
+My husband lost his job last year, and we have debt that we can’t repay, as my small income barely covers the cost of putting a roof over our heads.

-Over the last few weeks we’ve been getting a phone call at least once every couple of days from a debt collection agency who claims they are after us to pay back a debt.
+Over the last few weeks, we’ve been receiving phone calls at least once every couple of days from a debt collection agency claiming they are after us to pay back a debt.

-They want us to pay the money now but we don’t have the money.
-I’m not sure what to do or what they can do to us if we can’t pay them back the debt we owe.
+They want us to pay the money now, but we don’t have the money.
+I’m not sure what to do or what they can do to us if we can’t repay the debt we owe.

-The amount we owe is $1400 which isn’t lots of money but right now we can’t pay it in full.
+We owe $ 1,400, which isn’t a lot of money, but we can’t pay it in full now.

 Thanks for any advice.